gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 ![netlifycms](/assets/images/post_images/netlifycms.png "netlifycms")

-I would end with a praise for [Wordpress](https://wordpress.org/), [Wix](https://www.wix.com/), and [Weebly](https://www.weebly.com/in) who are equally great for building websites, it's just that they are not free (need to pay for using custom domain), not as fast and secure, and most importantly, don't give a feel like we own the website code.
-So that's why I chose you all, because why to pay a penny for hosting websites elsewhere when we can do it for free and that too with the best.
+In the end, I want to say that I've nothing against [Wordpress](https://wordpress.org/), [Wix](https://www.wix.com/), and [Weebly](https://www.weebly.com/in), and they are equally great for building websites, it's just that they are not free (need to pay for using custom domain), not as fast and secure, and most importantly, don't give a feel like we own the website code.
+So that's why I chose you all, because why to pay a penny for hosting websites elsewhere when we can do it for free and that too with the best!

-**Warm Regards,**
+**Regards,** Fanboy